Sheryl Swoopes

 Sheryl Denise Swoopes (born March 25, 1971) is an American former professional basketball player.
 She was the first player to be signed in the WNBA, is a three-time WNBA MVP, and was named one of the league's Top 15 Players of All Time at the 2011 WNBA All-Star Game.
 Swoopes has won three Olympic gold medals and is one of eleven women's basketball players to have won an Olympic gold medal, an NCAA Championship, a FIBA World Cup gold, and a WNBA title.
-She was elected to the Naismith Memorial Basketball Hall of Fame in 2016.
+She has been inducted into the Naismith Memorial Basketball Hall of Fame twice: in 2016 for her individual career, and in 2026 as a member of the 1996 United States women's Olympic basketball team.
 In 2017, she was inducted into the Women's Basketball Hall of Fame.

 Early life

 Born in Brownfield, Texas, Swoopes was raised by her mother, Louise Swoopes, and played basketball with her three older brothers.
 She began competing at age seven in a local children's league called Little Dribblers.
 She played basketball at Brownfield High School.